RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### EBOOT-format (.pbp) for Multi-disc games

 All current emulators accept `.pbp` files, which are EBOOT-format PlayStation executables.
-These are also known as PSX2PSP files, used to play PlayStation 1 games on the PSP.
+These are traditionally used to play PlayStation 1 games on the PSP.

 This a streamlined, single file alternative for playing multi-disc PlayStation games on RetroPie.